TerribleDev/isTommyOnVistabreak.xyz/blog/tparnell-travel/source/_posts/Going-on-vistabreak.md

 Chester a nearby city, that was founded by the romans in 79 AD, was my first major destination.
 I walked around the busy victorian streets, and was gobsmacked.
 Where once stood old british stores, now stood American names such as Vans, and Banana Republic.
 Since the last time I was in England, American consumerism has taken hold.
 The hearts and minds of people in the UK, now rest in Western influences, and less upon the heritage of England.

 As I walked around the city I couldn't help but take in the beauty of the Victorian buildings, and the Roman walls.
 The scenery was stunning, and the history was mind boggling.
-I took a boat down the Dee river, and I was able to see where witches were forcably drowned in the middle ages.
+I took a boat down the Dee river, and I was able to see where witches were forcibly drowned in the middle ages.

 ![chester](/blog/tparnell-travel/public/img/chester1.jpg)

 I ate at Nando's chicken, which I was told was the best chicken in the world.
-Honestly Nandos stands up as a top resteraunt in my mind now.
+Honestly Nandos stands up as a top resteraunt.
 I ordered a half chicken extra spicy, and 10 lime wings.
 The chicken was on the upper end of spice, but nothing I couldn't handle.
-The wings were flavorfull, but were small.
+The wings flavourful, but small.
 Overall a solid 9/10.

 ## Whats next?

 I plan on visting the [Pontcysyllte Aqueduct](https://en.wikipedia.org/wiki/Pontcysyllte_Aqueduct), and other parts of wales.
 I am near liverpool, so I have to go to the [Albert dock](https://en.wikipedia.org/wiki/Albert_Dock).
-My grandfather has made me promise to go to the beatles museaum with him.
+My grandfather has made me promise to go to the beatles museum with him.

 I also plan on taking pictures of my old school, and the town I lived in as a child.
 I havn't blogged much as I have been very busy catching up with family.
 I plan on starting to kick up blogging more, so stay tuned.